ellyhae/Continual-Backprop/README.md

 # Continual-Backprop
- Continual Backprop and Continual PPO implementations and experiments for "Practical Work in AI"
+Implementations and experiments for Continual Backprop (CBP) and Continual PPO (CPPO).

+Currently:
+- Adam implementation that allows for resetting individual weights' 'step' counter
+- Jupyter notebook for trial and error experiments
+- Pre-calculated 1M steps of bitflip environment data for easier validation of changed algorithms